Spider-Man and Friends: The end of Friends

+Marvel Super Hero Squad (2007-2013)

 Hasbro later carried over the concept of Marvel characters for the preschool set with a new line of action figures called Marvel Super Hero Squad, which debuted in January 2007.
 Featured characters in Wave 1 include Archangel, Colossus, Captain America, Magneto, Sabretooth, Cyclops, Wolverine, and Hawkeye.
 Wave 2 included Hulk, Wasp, Iron Man, Thor, Daredevil, Elektra, Punisher, and Ghost Rider.
 Super Hero Squad figures were much smaller than their Spider-Man and Friends predecessors, and are comparable in size and design to a similarly preschool-specific line of Star Wars toys already produced by Hasbro.

 In 2009, a full-length animated series based on the toy line debuted on Cartoon Network, titled The Super Hero Squad Show.
-However, though the series was popular, it aimed more around the 6-11 age demographic in comparison to the preschool audience the original toy line was aiming for.
-Additionally, because the television rights to Spider-Man were owned by Sony Pictures Television at the time, the character was completely absent throughout the animated series, though he did appear in the namesake video game.
+Unlike the original toy line, which was primarily aimed at preschool-aged children, the animated series targeted a broader audience of children aged 6-11.
+Additionally, because the television rights to Spider-Man were owned by Sony Pictures Television at the time, the character did not appear in the series, although he was featured within the franchise's video game and online adaptations.

+Recent history (2013-present)

-While Marvel Super Hero Squad has been discontinued as of 2013, Hasbro continued the concept of Marvel characters for the preschool set with Marvel Super Hero Adventures (2017-2020), which spawned its own short animated short-form series, and later with both Spidey and His Amazing Friends (2021–present) and Iron Man and His Awesome Friends (2025–present), both of which have spawned their own full-length animated shows on Disney Jr.
+While Marvel Super Hero Squad has been discontinued as of 2013, Hasbro continued the concept of Marvel characters for the preschool set with Marvel Super Hero Adventures (2017-2020), which spawned its own short animated short-form series.
+Disney Jr. would later follow suit with two full-length animated shows, Spidey and His Amazing Friends (2021–present) and Iron Man and His Awesome Friends (2025–present), with Hasbro handling tie-in merchandise.

+Three days before the latter series premiered, on August 8, 2025, Avengers: Mightiest Friends was announced and is slated to premiere in 2027, serving as successor to Iron Man and His Awesome Friends.
+Two 22-minute specials were also announced that day to serve as backdoor pilots for the upcoming series.
+The first special, Spidey and Iron Man: Avengers Team-Up!, premiered on October 16, 2025, while the second special, Spidey and the Avengers: Halloween Team-Up!, premiered on September 24, 2026.